 As children get older, they may want to contribute to your letter.
 Parents often need to take the initiative on this because children may not know what to say.
 Just because children do not talk about their birth families, it does not mean that they are not thinking about them.
 This will certainly reassure the birth parent that your child knows some of his/her history and is aware that their birth parent is a real person.
 It may also help you to open up a dialogue about your child’s past.

 You may want to include some of your child’s artwork from playgroup or school to share their achievements with his/her birth parents.
 Perhaps as a child gets older, he/she could be encouraged to select the items to be included.
-This may be helpful for when they are 18 years old when they need to consider if they wish to correspond with their birth parents.

 Photographs

-The majority of agreements do not include photographs, however, if the agreement does include photographs, clear and well produced photographs are important.
+Most agreements do not include photographs, however, if the agreement does include photographs, clear and well produced photographs are important.
 It is always nice to know something about the photograph.
 Was it taken on holiday, or his/her birthday?
 Perhaps you could write the year on the back of the photograph so that the birth parent will always know when it was taken.

 Time

-The Letterbox Team will acknowledge receipt of any letters received from adoptive families.
+The Letterbox Coordinators will acknowledge receipt of any letters received from adoptive families.
 If no acknowledgement is received within two weeks of sending the letter, whether this is by post or e-mail we would advise you to contact us to ensure that they have been received.

 What happens if we don’t get a letter?